Travel and expense management: A complete guide

 Expensify

 Expensify is known for user-friendly receipt scanning and straightforward expense reports.
-It's a strong choice for smaller teams that need straightforward expense tracking without a full travel management suite.
+It's a strong choice for smaller teams that need simple expense tracking without a full travel management suite.
 The gaps show up at scale: limited corporate card controls, no built-in travel booking, and approval workflows that get unwieldy with larger teams.

 How to choose travel and expense management software